 }

 Let’s look at another.
 In this case, we’ll expect multiple values of the previous items.
-To do it, we’ll need to provide an array with 2 or more objects so that Power Automate knows it’s an array.
+We’ll need to provide an array with two or more objects so that Power Automate knows it’s an array.
 Here’s an example:

 [